Resolute Bay Airport: Proposed expansion

-The Royal Canadian Air Force is considering a major expansion of the airport to transform it into a key base for Arctic operations.
+As of 2011, the Royal Canadian Air Force was considering a major expansion of the airport to transform it into a key base for Arctic operations.
 The expansion would include a 3000 m paved runway, hangars, fuel installations and other infrastructure.

 The site would provide logistics for search and rescue operations according to a December 2011 briefing from the Arctic Management Office at 1 Canadian Air Division.

 Airlines and destinations

 Kenn Borek Air also operates charter flights.

 Historical passenger airline service

 Historically, the airport was served by several airlines operating direct, no-change-of-plane scheduled passenger jet service from such Canadian cities as Calgary, Edmonton, Montreal, Ottawa, Winnipeg and Yellowknife.
 Airlines included Canadian Airlines, Nordair, Pacific Western Airlines and Transair.
 Jet aircraft operated in the past in scheduled service into the airport included Boeing 727 and Boeing 737 jetliners.
 First Air also operated scheduled jet service with Boeing 727-200 as well as with Boeing 727-100 and Boeing 737-200 aircraft in the past.

 Nordair was serving Resolute in 1964 with Douglas DC-4 prop aircraft, with twice-weekly flights from Montreal Dorval Airport via intermediate stops in Fort Chimo (now Kuujjuaq), Frobisher Bay (now Iqaluit) and Hall Beach (now Sanirajak).
 In 1968, Nordair was operating nonstop service from Montreal twice a week with Lockheed L-1049 Super Constellation propliners, with the southbound Constellation return flights to Montreal making an intermediate stop in Frobisher Bay, with the airline also operating twice-weekly Douglas DC-4 service to Montreal at this time via en route stops in Frobisher Bay and Hall Beach.
 Pacific Western Airlines was serving Resolute by 1969 with Douglas DC-6 service, flown once a week, with this flight operating a routing of Edmonton - Yellowknife - Cambridge Bay - Resolute.
 By 1970, Nordair had introduced Boeing 737-200 jet service direct to Montreal Dorval Airport, with three flights a week being operated via a stop in Frobisher Bay.

 According to the February 1, 1976 Official Airline Guide (OAG), three airlines were flying scheduled passenger jet service into the Resolute Bay Airport at this time: Nordair, operating Boeing 737-200 flights twice a week from Montreal Dorval Airport via an intermediate stop in Frobisher Bay; Pacific Western Airlines, operating Boeing 727-100 flights twice a week on a routing of Calgary International Airport - Edmonton International Airport - Yellowknife Airport - Resolute Bay Airport; and Transair, operating Boeing 737-200 flights once a week from Winnipeg via an intermediate stop in Churchill.